I'm hot and my hair is frizzing (as usual). Got any suggestions to wear my slightly past shoulder length hair up?

 Secondly I do use Chi Iron Guard spray while straightening my hair to keep it from being "fried".

 Lastly, a teardrop's worth of Pureology SHINEMAX works wonders on taming any frizzies that develope, or if I don't have time to do a thorough ironing job.
-This product is expensive, but a little goes a long way and it has a delicious scent.

 I like suave professionals anti fizz cream,also the anti frizz cream from sunsilk